I graduated in 2018 with a Bachelor’s degree in Computer Science and Engineering from Vellore Institute of Technology.

 Since April 2016

-At OpenMRS, we aim to provide free, open source Health IT Infrastructure to the planet.
-I solved bugs, built new features but most importantly, learnt a ton working with an incredible community.
+At OpenMRS, we provide free, open source Health IT Systems to the planet.
+I built some cool features, solved bugs but most importantly, learnt a ton working with an incredible community.
 Though I don’t write much OpenMRS code now, I volunteer to mentor some awesome kids who participate in the Google Code-in contest every year.

 I was awarded the ‘OpenMRS volunteer of the month’ award in June 2017 where I spoke about my OpenMRS and GSoC journey being the defining point in my life.
 I was invited to visit Google California for the GCI summit on account of my mentorship and contributions to OpenMRS and Google Open Source.